juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 Windows cannot Read HFS+, unless you buy the Paragon driver, or have Bootcamp in a Mac machine.
 Bootcamp in a Non Mac wont Write nor Move.

-To solve all those problems is better to have a File Server. but what to install in the file server?
+To solve all those problems is better to have a File Server NAS. but what to install in the file server?
 Wikipedia claims NTFS is far superior than HFS+, but needs constant defrag.
-HFS+ does Not seem to Need Defrag, because it seems OSX does defrag every time a file is access. but there is a Software, very rare, that allows to defrag HFS+
+HFS+ does Not Need Defrag, because it seems OSX does defrag every time a file is access. but there is a Software, very rare, that allows to defrag HFS+

 Ext4 looks nice, if only used in Linux.